-End may be in sight for GOP health care bill
+Senate won't vote on GOP health care bill

 - They currently lack the 50 votes needed to pass the legislation

-Washington (CNN)Senate Republicans don't have the votes for their latest plan to overhaul the Affordable Care Act, but it's not over until leadership pulls the plug.
+Washington (CNN)The Senate will not vote on the Graham-Cassidy bill to repeal Obamacare, Majority Leader Mitch McConnell told Republicans in a closed-door meeting, three sources told CNN.

-Majority Leader Mitch McConnell is taking stock of where his members are on the proposal and decide once and for all if Graham-Cassidy, the latest bill to repeal and replace Obamacare, will get a vote in the Senate.
+McConnell met with lawmakers Tuesday to take stock of where his members are on the proposal and make the call once and for all if Graham-Cassidy, the latest bill to repeal and replace Obamacare, will get a vote in the Senate.

 On Monday, Sen. Susan Collins, a Republican from Maine, finally came out against the bill, a position she'd been teetering toward for days.
 Sens.
-John McCain of Arizona and Rand Paul of Kentucky are also opposed to the measure.
+John McCain of Arizona and Rand Paul of Kentucky also opposed to the measure.

-The calculations are agonizing for McConnell.
+The calculations for health care are agonizing for McConnell.
 Putting a controversial bill on the floor without the votes exposes members to political fallout and attack ads.
 Many Republicans haven't even taken a public position on Graham-Cassidy, a bill that the Congressional Budget Office said Monday would drastically cut Medicaid and lead to millions of people not having health insurance compared to the status quo.

-But some senators are pushing for a vote regardless of outcome.
+But some senators have been pushing for a vote regardless of outcome.

 "We are going to press on.
 It's OK to vote.
 It's OK to fall short, if you do, for an idea that you believe in," South Carolina Sen. Lindsey Graham told CNN's Jake Tapper and Dana Bash at town hall debate in Washington Monday night.

-Regardless of what happens to Graham-Cassidy, there are signs that plenty of Republican in Washington -- both in the White House and Capitol Hill -- are simply not ready to give up.
+Regardless of what happens to Graham-Cassidy, there are signs that plenty of Republicans in Washington -- both in the White House and Capitol Hill -- are simply not ready to give up.

 President Donald Trump said Tuesday that he was "disappointed" in several senators, in an apparent reference to McCain, Paul and Collins.